Dr-Risk/MyWork2/docs/sdlc/3_architecture_and_design.md

 - **`/docs/`**: Contains all project documentation, including SDLC files and formal models.

 ### Data Flow Diagram (Authentication with MFA)
-This diagram shows the updated flow for a user login attempt, including the MFA and forced password change steps.
+This sequence diagram shows the flow of messages between system components during an authentication attempt.
+It illustrates the sequence of operations but does not model the internal state logic.
+For a formal model of the system's state transitions, see the Petri net in `BEHAVIOURAL_MODEL.md`.

 ```mermaid
 sequenceDiagram